ngs-docs/2022-GGG201b-lab/lab-3.md

 We're going to be switching over to using the on-campus 'farm' HPC today, instead of the binder we used for the last two weeks.

-There several reasons for this.
+There are several reasons for this.

 * farm supports larger analysis efforts (larger files, longer jobs, more memory) than binder;
 * so, it's closer to what you'd actually use for real data analysis;